 That was a dinner very well-deserved, and we were too hungry to take photos, hah!

-Overall, if you only have 2-3 days in Milos, I recommend going on a boat tour, as you will see more beaches.
+Overall, if you only have 2-3 days in Milos, I recommend going on the boat tour, as you will see more beaches.
 If you have several days though, I totally suggest trying the hike, if you are happy with the temperature.

 And how about people who don’t want to spend a full day on the boat, but aren’t too keen on hiking either?
 In this case, you can get the half day trip from one of the south beaches.

-Frequently asked questions about Milos and Kleftiko Bay
+FAQs about Milos and Kleftiko Bay

 Visitors to Milos often ask questions like these:

 The island of Milos in Greece is known for its unique landscapes, which were the result of volcanic eruptions which happened millions of years ago.
 It is also famous for its picturesque beaches, like Kleftiko and Sarakiniko.